mahendranv/mahendranv.github.io/graphql/_posts/2021-05-16-graphql-date-conversion.md

 ---
 ## Endnote
-Now we've seen how to write adapters for a scalar, you might be in urge to create adpaters for Enums.
+Now we've seen how to write adapters for a scalar, you might be in urge to create adapters for Enums.
 Don't do it.
 Push it back to the backend and ask them to define it in schema.
 Apollo can generate enums if it is defined properly.